-When location was controlled for in model 3, belief that vaccine is healthy and having confidence in the safety of a COVID vaccine were robust and persisted in predicting taking voluntary COVID-19 vaccine shot.
-Ghanaians who believed that vaccines are healthy and had confidence in a COVID-19 vaccine safety were 1.652 and 8.340 times, respectively, more likely to take a voluntary COVID-19 vaccine shot as compared to Ghanaians who did not believe vaccines are healthy and also did not trust the safety of a COVID-19 vaccine.
+When the contextual factors were controlled for in model 4, belief that vaccine is healthy and having confidence in the safety of a covid vaccine were robust and persisted in predicting taking voluntary COVID-19 vaccine shot.
+Ghanaians who believed that vaccines are healthy and had confidence in a COVID-19 vaccine safety were 1.652 and 8.340 times respectively more likely to take a voluntary COVID-19 vaccine shot as compared to Ghanaians who did not believe vaccines are healthy and also did not trust the safety of a COVID-19 vaccine.
 Of the biosocial and sociocultural factors only marital status and education were significant predictors.
 Ghanaians who were married were 1.438 times more likely to take a voluntary COVID-19 vaccine shot as compared to their single counterparts.
-Counterintuitively, Ghanaians with tertiary education and senior high education were 54% and 74% less likely to take a voluntary COVID-19 vaccine shot as compared to those with no formal education, respectively.
-The location factor was not a significant predictor.
+Counterintuitively, Ghanaians with tertiary education and senior high education were 54% and 74% less likely to take a voluntary COVID-19 vaccine shot as compared to those with no formal education respectively.
+The contextual factor was not a significant predictor.